mshroyer/coursepointer/docs/garmin_fit.md

 ### Semicircles

 A signed (2's complement) 32-bit integer representing a latitude or longitude.
+The same formula is used for both latitude and longitude:

+semicircles = 2^31 * degrees / 180

 ### Timestamps